 Senior management of the organisation must be compliant with the two above regulations, and conduct regular training not just for the lone workers themselves, but those who manage them.

-The act also requires the company to keep up to date with solutions and technologies which can help mitigate the risks.
+The Corporate Manslaughter and Corporate Homicide Act 2007 also requires the company to keep up to date with solutions and technologies which can help mitigate the risks.
 Equally, the organisation needs to remain informed on research around exposure to certain materials or environments which can cause long-term health issues.

 The Health & Safety Offences Act 2008